 - A. Election Board Meetings will be called by the Chairperson for both Open and Closed Sessions. - 1.
-Regular Meeting.
-With the exception of closed sessions, the Election Board's meetings are public.
-Notice of all Public Information Meetings will be posted in the following time and manner.
-All Tribal Buildings, Rapid River News, and Tribal Newspaper.
-With the exception of closed sessions, the minutes of meetings are public documents. - Closed Meeting/Special Meeting.
+Meetings with the exception of closed sessions, the Election Board's meetings are considered Open to the public.
+Any Tribal Member may submit a question 48 hours prior to the Open Meeting, and any such question will be allotted a 5-minute comment period at the next Open Meeting.
+The minutes of Open meetings are public documents. - 2.
+Closed Meeting/Special Meeting.
 The Election Board may vote by motion to go into closed session to discuss matters involving litigation, sensitive financial information, matters where a confidential personal nature or other matters where confidentially is in the best interest of the Tribe.
 The Secretary will keep separate minutes of closed sessions. - 3.
 Hearings.
 The Election Board will conduct Hearings in accordance with these Regulations. - B. Quorum.
-At least one officer and two other members constitute a quorum for transacting business and taking official action, with the following conditions and exceptions: - I. Election year for majority of Election Board.
-In the event of an Election where three (3) members are running for open seats, a quorum may be constituted by the two remaining board member for those decisions in which all other members are required to recuse themselves.

-- 2. Remote participation.
+At least one officer and two other members constitute a quorum for transacting business and taking official action, with the following conditions and exceptions: - 1.
+Election year for majority of Election Board.
+In the event of an Election where three (3) members are running for open seats, a quorum may be constituted by the two remaining board member for those decisions in which all other members are required to recuse themselves. - 2.
+Remote participation.
 A quorum for meetings may be established through remote participation. - 3.
 Lack of quorum.
-Whenever a quorum is not present, those present may adjourn the meeting to another day, or hold the meeting to consider items on the agenda but not take official action on them. - H. Motions.
+Whenever a quorum is not present, those present may adjourn the meeting to another day, or hold the meeting to consider items on the agenda but not take official action on them. - C. Motions.
 The motion brought forward at meetings will be recorded.
 The name of the member who makes a motion and who seconds the motion will be recorded.
-A motion will be considered successful with an affirmative vote of the majority of the quorum in attendance. - I. Voting.
+A motion will be considered successful with an affirmative vote of the majority of the quorum in attendance.

+- D. Voting.
 Voting shall be by voice and shall be recorded by "yes" or "no".
-Roll call vote may be called by the Chairperson. - J. Meeting Records of the Election Board.
+Roll call vote may be called by the Chairperson. - E. Meeting Records of the Election Board.
 The Election Board shall maintain permanent record of all meetings, including open and closed sessions when appropriate.